Transfer Credit Appeals

 My course didn’t receive credit.
 Can it be re-evaluated?

 Yes!
-If you believe a course (or courses) should have transferred but didn’t, or if you don’t agree with how your course (or courses) transferred in, you should submit a course syllabus to crediteval@ecu.edu.
+If you believe a course (or courses) should have transferred but didn’t, or if you don’t agree with how your course (or courses) transferred in, just complete the Transfer Course Evaluation Form.

 What are these 1XXX and 2XXX courses?